learn-co-curriculum/learn-workflow-ide/README.md

 ### 1. Reading the README

 Read the lab's README on Learn and get a sense of what the lab is about and what it is asking you to build.
-Read the entire README and then work on the lab and as you hit hurdles you'll have a context for where to look for clues and hints in the README.
+Read the entire README and then work on the lab.
+As you hit hurdles you'll have some context on where to look for clues and hints in the README.

 ### 2. Run the tests with `learn`

 Before doing any work, run the test suite from your local clone with the `learn` CLI command.
-From your terminal, in a lab's directory, run `learn`, you'll see something similar to:
+From your terminal, in a lab's directory, run `learn`.
+You'll see something similar to:

 ![Failing Test](https://s3.amazonaws.com/learn-verified/LearnRunningLearrn.png)